Reason: Reason, imagination, mimesis, and memory

-In a celebrated paper in modern times, the fantasy author and philologist J.R.R.
-Tolkien wrote in his essay "On Fairy Stories" that the terms "fantasy" and "enchantment" are connected to not only "....the satisfaction of certain primordial human desires...." but also "...the origin of language and of the mind".
+In a celebrated paper, the fantasy author and philologist J.R.R.
+Tolkien wrote in his essay "On Fairy Stories" that the terms "fantasy" and "enchantment" are connected to not only "the satisfaction of certain primordial human desires" but also "the origin of language and of the mind".

 Logical reasoning methods and argumentation

-A subdivision of philosophy is logic.
-Logic is the study of reasoning.
-Looking at logical categorizations of different types of reasoning, the traditional main division made in philosophy is between deductive reasoning and inductive reasoning.
+A subdivision of philosophy and a variety of reasoning is logic.
+The traditional main division made in philosophy is between deductive reasoning and inductive reasoning.
 Formal logic has been described as the science of deduction.
 The study of inductive reasoning is generally carried out within the field known as informal logic or critical thinking.

 Deductive reasoning

 Deduction is a form of reasoning in which a conclusion follows necessarily from the stated premises.
-A deduction is also the conclusion reached by a deductive reasoning process.
-One classic example of deductive reasoning is that found in syllogisms like the following:
+A deduction is also the name for the conclusion reached by a deductive reasoning process.
+A classic example of deductive reasoning is evident in syllogisms like the following: